 In addition to analyzing bond prices, we also examine stock price data on Israeli companies traded in the US, mostly high-tech firms listed on NASDAQ.
-Note that the relative size of the Israeli equity market traded abroad is quite large and, at times, its market value exceeded that of companies listed only locally.
+It should be noted that the relative size of the Israeli equity market trading abroad is quite large and, at times, its market value exceeded that of companies listed just locally.
 Moreover, as opposed to other emerging markets, American and other foreign institutions invest in Israeli equity almost exclusively via US listings.
-The picture that emerges from these data is somewhat different from that observed in the sovereign bond data even before 2000.
-As is the case with sovereign debt, most domestic events, including economic reforms that were often considered very important by the local media, did not have any impact on the stock returns of Israeli companies traded in the US.
+The picture that emerges from these data is somewhat different than what we observe in the sovereign bond data even before 2000.
+As in the case of sovereign debt, most domestic events, including economic reforms that were often considered very important by the local media, did not have any impact on the stock returns of Israeli companies traded in the US.
 Furthermore, stock prices of Israeli companies traded in the US experienced larger fluctuations during periods of volatility in foreign equity markets (such as the NASDAQ) than they did as a result of domestic political events.
-However, there have been several domestic and regional political events that did not affect Israel's sovereign debt, but elicited a stock market response.
-For example, during 2000, stock prices of Israeli high-tech companies fluctuated dramatically, even beyond the NASDAQ index.
-In some cases, this appears to have been in response to domestic Israeli events, while in others Israeli stocks displayed high volatility for other reasons, possibly related to their overwhelming concentration in the volatile software and IT sectors.
+However, there have been several domestic and regional political events that did not affect Israel's sovereign debt, but did elicit a stock market response.
+For example, during 2000, stock prices of high technology companies fluctuated dramatically, even beyond the NASDAQ index.
+In some cases, this appears to have been in response to domestic Israeli events; in other cases, it seems that Israeli stocks experienced high volatility in 2000 for other reasons, perhaps related to their overwhelming concentration in the volatile software and IT sectors.